 Originally intended for manufacturing, and then adapted for software development teams, it is now popularly used by any team or individual looking for a visual method of managing their tasks.
 While there are no solid rules of Kanban per se, its core purpose is to minimize waste, continuously improve your process, and increase overall productivity.

-The most basic setup is dividing your Kanban board into three columns labelled as “To-do”, “Doing”, and “Done”.
-Rather self-explanatory columns, using Kanban requires you to limit the number of tasks in the middle column and focus on moving tasks into the last column.
+The most basic setup is dividing your Kanban board into three columns labelled “To-do”, “Doing”, and “Done”.
+Rather than self-explanatory columns, using Kanban requires you to limit the number of tasks in the middle column and focus on moving tasks into the last column.

 Applying the Kanban method offers a lot of flexibility which is why it’s ideal for task management.
 Delegating, coordinating, and tracking tasks is made simple.
-Information becomes transparent, and it can also limit multitasking and reduce error.
+Information becomes transparent, and it can also limit multitasking and reduce errors.

 Eat the Frog